-If you are the victim of a crime and do not want to pursue action within Southern Maine Community College or the Criminal Justice system, you may still want to consider making a confidential report.
-With your permission, any staff member in the Campus Safety and Security, Student Services, or Housing and Residence Life Departments (including Resident Director or Resident Assistant) can file a report on the details of the incident without revealing your identity or the identity of others.
+SMCC encourages accurate and prompt reporting of all crimes to security or the respective law enforcement agency with jurisdiction when the victim of a crime elects to, or is unable to, make such a report.
+If you are the victim of a crime and do not want to pursue action within Southern Maine Community College or the Criminal Justice system, you may still consider making a confidential report.
+With your permission, any staff member in the Campus Safety and Security, Student Services, or Housing and Residence Life Departments (including Resident Director or Resident Assistant) can file a and accurate timely report on the details of the incident without revealing your identity or the identity of others.
 The purpose of a confidential report is to allow the College to take steps to ensure the future safety of yourself and others.
 With this information, the College can keep accurate records of the number of crimes involving students on campus, determine if there is a pattern of crime and alert the Campus Community to potential danger.
 Reports of crimes filed in this manner are counted and disclosed with the College's annual crime statistics report.